 Step 1: Call your phone

 The first thing you should try is to call your phone; most phones vibrate when on silent so even this can lead you in the right direction.
+Just make sure you know your number ahead of time.

 Apple iWatch users: Your iWatch has a convenient button that makes your iPhone bleep if you've misplaced it.